rafaelmsales27/save-pic-teledyne-dalsa-camera/README.md

 I am just starting with C# and coding in general so the code is not optmized neither clean by any means.
 Suggestions, improvements and criticisms are welcome.

-Feel free to use it as you like and if I can help in anyway feel free to contact me via email (rafaelmsales27@gmail.com)
+Feel free to contact me via [email](rafaelmsales27@gmail.com)

-Don't forget that most of the code is provided by Teledyne DALSA.
+## Disclaimer

+This project incorporates example code from Teledyne DALSA's [Sapera LT SDK](https://www.teledynevisionsolutions.com/products/sapera-lt-sdk).
+Users should refer to Teledyne DALSA's licensing terms before using or distributing this code.